 How to get to ESAC

-Each year between twenty to thirty projects are advertised.
+Each year between fifteen to twenty projects are advertised.
 All project durations are between a minimum of three months and a maximum of six months.
-The types of projects we offer are astrophysics, engineering, IT, instrumentation, education projects etc (all ESAC activities).
-See the following for the types of projects advertised in previous years:
+The types of projects we offer are astrophysics, engineering, instrumentation, education projects etc (all SCI-S activities).